 - the vegan diet generally contains fewer toxins/carcinogens

 Raw foods are very effective in preventing and reversing cancer.
-An informative account of a successful case of cancer reversal.

 How does a vegan diet increase circulation?